-While the ESA does not stipulate attendance requirements, significant absence has a negative impact on a student's ability to meet the course completion criteria.
+While NESA does not stipulate attendance requirements, significant absence has a negative impact on a student's ability to meet the course completion criteria.
 Twice a term, Deputy Principals and the Head Teacher Administration (Students) will identify those students with significant attendance concerns.
 N award determination warning letters will be sent to students, relating it to the non-completion of course requirements as a result of their absence.

-17. OHS Procedures for application for Illness/Misadventure
+16. OHS procedures for application for illness/misadventure